 Verbal, physical, and sexual aggression among dementia patients in long-term care facilities are alarmingly common.
 “There is a real problem with endemic violence,” one researcher says.

-Metro Atlanta patients on Medicaid living with dementia may now access an alternative payment model that aims to increase quality of life, help them remain in their homes for as long as possible, and decrease strain on unpaid caregivers, through a collaboration with Emory Integrated Memory Care and the Centers for Medicare & Medicaid Services (CMS).
+Metro Atlanta patients on Medicare living with dementia may now access an alternative payment model that aims to increase quality of life, help them remain in their homes for as long as possible, and decrease strain on unpaid caregivers, through a collaboration with Emory Integrated Memory Care and the Centers for Medicare & Medicaid Services (CMS).

 The government is launching an experimental program to ease the burden on caregivers of people with Alzheimer's.
 The idea is to keep patients healthier without exhausting their families.